-Word Group I Aktivisty Russian for ACTIVISTS DNR Russian acronym for DONETSK PEOPLE'S REPUBLIC Donbass Russian for DONBAS (in Ukrainian version) Donetskiye A term used to name people associated with Donetsk/ living in Donetsk with pro-Russian position.
-In some contexts, this word may also have a connotation 'related to mafia' Gosdep Russian for US STATE DEPARTMENT Gosdepovskiye, adj.
-Kiyev, Russian for KYIV (a previous English spelling of Kiyevskiy, adj.
-Ukraine's capital - KIEV - was based on it) Krym Russian for CRIMEA Krymskiye, adj.
+Word Group I Aktivisty Russian for activitists.
+DNR Russian acronym for Donetsk People's Republic.
+Donbass Russian for Donbas (in the Ukrainian version).
+Donetskiye A term used to refer to people associated with Donetsk/living in Donetsk with a pro-Russian position.
+In some contexts, this word may also have a connotation of 'related to mafia'.
+Gosdepovskiye, adj.
+Russian for US State Department.
+Kiyev, Kiyevskiy, adj.
+Russian for Kyiv (a previous English spelling of Ukraine's capital - Kiev - was based on it).
+Krym Krymskiye, adj.
+Russian for Crimea.
 Krymskiye tatary Krymskotatarskiye, adj.
 Krymsko-tatarskiye, adj.
-Russian for CRIMEAN TATARS LDNR Russian acronym for LUHANSK and DONETSK PEOPLE'S REPUBLICS together Liberaly Liberal'nyye, adj.
-Russian for LIBERALS LNR Russian acronym for LUHANSK PEOPLE'S REPUBLIC Luganskiye A term used to name people associated with Donetsk/ living in Donetsk with pro-Russian position.
-In some contexts, this word may also have a connotation 'related to mafia' Novorossiya Russian for NEW RUSSIA, a political project of establishing separatist republics on the Ukrainian territory that once was known as New Russia Province of the Russian Empire
+Russian for Crimean Tatars.
+LDNR Russian acronym for Luhansk and Dinetsk People's Republic together.
+Liberaly Liberal'nyye, adj.
+Russian for liberals.
+LNR Russian acronym for Luhansk People's Republic.
+Luganskiye A term used to name people associated with Donetsk/living in Donetsk with a pro-Russian position.
+In some contexts, this word may also have a connotation of 'related to mafia'.
+Novorossiya Russian for New Russia, a political project of establishing separatist republics on the Ukrainian territory that once was known as New Russia Province of the Russian Empire.